Yicz/ElasticSearch-Reference/07_Aggregations/03_Pipeline_Aggregations/09_Moving_Average_Aggregation.md

 ### Holt-Linear

-The `holt` model (aka "double exponential") incorporates a second exponential term which tracks the data’s trend.
+The `holt` model (aka) incorporates a second exponential term which tracks the data’s trend.
 Single exponential does not perform well when the data has an underlying linear trend.
 The double exponential model calculates two values internally: a "level" and a "trend".

 The level calculation is similar to `ewma`, and is an exponentially weighted view of the data.
 The difference is that the previously smoothed value is used instead of the raw value, which allows it to stay close to the original series.
 The trend calculation looks at the difference between the current and last value (e.g. the slope, or trend, of the smoothed data).
 The trend value is also exponentially weighted.